michalk-k/Home-Assistant-TimscaleDB/README.md

 CALL refresh_continuous_aggregate('ltss_energy.cagg_energy_hourly', NULL, NOW()-'2h'::INTERVAL);
 ```

-Note: This query will run a background process.
 The NULL passed to the second parameter means ‘take data from the past`.
 The 3rd argument adds a 2-hour buffer to not interfere with data being added in real-time.

 There are several limitations when writing CAGGs.
 Most important to remember are: